ConduitIO/conduit-connector-kafka/README.md

 #### Destination
 The destination connector uses **synchronous** writes to Kafka.
 Proper buffering support which will enable asynchronous (and more optimal) writes is planned.

-### How to build?
-Run `make build-kafka-plugin`.

-### Testing
-Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.

-The integration tests assume that an instance of Kafka at `localhost:9092` is running.
-The Docker compose file at `test/docker-compose.yml` can be used to quickly start a Kafka instance.

 ### Configuration
-There's no global, plugin configuration.
+There's no global, connector configuration.
 Each connector instance is configured separately.

 | name                 | part of             | description                                                                                                                                                                        | required | default value |
 |----------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|---------------|